a11yproject/a11yproject.com/_posts/2013-01-25-check-comprehension-level.md

 ---
-title: |
+title: "Quick test: Check comprehension level"
-  Quick Test: Check Comprehension Level
+description: "Using these tools you can check the reading level of your written content."
-description: Using these tools you can check the reading level of your written content.
+author: greg_tarnoff
 layout: post
 categories:
     - Quick Tests